Post job

 Teaching interns are individuals who assist teachers and educators in the classroom.
 The interns are instructed to fulfill the tasks set out and provided by the supervisors for them.
 They take part in meetings and jot down their minutes.
 It is part of their job to conduct research at the request of the supervisor.
 They make updates to social media platforms and make posts.
 Also, they create images to be used in posts through different social media platforms.

-As far as similarities go, this is where it ends because a preschool teacher responsibility requires skills such as "child care," "cpr," "child development," and "open communication."
+While similarities exist, there are also some differences between preschool teachers and teacher internship.
+For instance, preschool teacher responsibilities require skills such as "child care," "cpr," "child development," and "open communication."
 Whereas a teacher internship is skilled in "classroom management strategies," "language arts," "professional development," and "student learning."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, teacher interns reach similar levels of education than preschool teachers.
 Teacher interns are 4.1% more likely to earn a Master's Degree and 0.3% more likely to graduate with a Doctoral Degree.